lamaerk/.github/profile/README.md

-[Lamaerk](lamaerk.com) is a proprietary high-frequency algorithmic trading organization.
+Lamaerk is a proprietary algorithmic trading organization.